haratzouvara/document_image_binarization/attention_Ushape/images/README.md

-These images are examples of application of the proposed attention U-shape architecture
+Images are examples of application of the proposed attention U-shape architecture

 Images source: